UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/README.md

 ```

 We have 4 categories: `scientists`, `students`, `discussion`, `blog` you can choose and this will be rendered to different location.

-### How to add posts

-- **Directly edit on Github**, you can simply go to `_posts` and click `New file` then put some markdown file e.g. `2016-02-03-post-name.md` and start writing blog post.
-Github also allows you to preview it so it's nice for people who don't want to clone the repo.

-- **Clone the repository**, kind of the same as directly add post on Github.
-You just have to clone the repository.
-Then add new post file, commit and push to the repo.
-Please make all changes via Pull Request.

-The changes will take approximately half a minute to render.

 ### Add yourself